hugarty/Jolt-Godot/README.md

 It compiles well and the godotExampleProject folder has a sample project that can run and execute Summator.

+**You need to create the libpath folder and put the STATIC LIB there.**

 Simple view of the module inside godot:

 ```